-Violation of any regulation regarding alcoholic beverages will be adjudicated through the University's judicial system, and where appropriate, through legal action.
+Violation of any regulation regarding alcoholic beverages will be adjudicated through the University's conduct process, and when appropriate, through legal action.
 Students and organizations found to be in violation shall face a range of University sanctions as provided in the Code of Conduct, including but not be limited to, disciplinary reprimand, loss of privilege, restitution, disciplinary probation, disciplinary suspension, disciplinary dismissal, and disciplinary expulsion.